RSS

 Home sellers and their real estate representatives love you because you are the one who overpays for a home (yet brags that you got a good deal or became a complainypant) or finds out that the home has structural issues or a neighbourhood stigma.

-In real estate, we do not have a Dr. Google, but we have everyone who has ever bought or sold a home as an expert on how to buy or sell a home.
+In real estate, we do not have a Dr. Google, but we have everyone who has ever bought or sold a home as an expert on how to do so.

 You may think money dictates your decisions; in some cases, you may be right.
-But about 85% of the time, decisions are emotional reactions to wants, not needs!
+But about 85% of the time, decisions are emotional reactions to wants rather than needs!

 Read